ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_7.rst

 ~~~~~~~~~~~~~~~~~~

 - fusion_hw - hardware module is being removed as changing hardware type has never been supported by Pure Storage Fusion
-- fusion_info - nigs subset is deprecated in favor of network_interface_groups and will be removed in the version 1.7.0 (https://github.com/Pure-Storage-Ansible/Fusion-Collection/pull/46).
+- fusion_info - nigs subset is deprecated in favor of network_interface_groups and will be removed in the version 1.7.0
-- fusion_info - placements subset is deprecated in favor of placement_groups and will be removed in the version 1.7.0 (https://github.com/Pure-Storage-Ansible/Fusion-Collection/pull/62).
+- fusion_info - placements subset is deprecated in favor of placement_groups and will be removed in the version 1.7.0
-- fusion_pg - placement_engine option is deprecated because Fusion API does not longer support this parameter It will be removed in the version 2.0.0 (https://github.com/Pure-Storage-Ansible/Fusion-Collection/pull/53).
+- fusion_pg - placement_engine option is deprecated because Fusion API does not longer support this parameter It will be removed in the version 2.0.0
-- fusion_se - parameters "addresses", "gateway" and "network_interface_groups" are deprecated in favor of "iscsi" and will be removed in version 2.0.0
+- fusion_se - parameters 'addresses', 'gateway' and 'network_interface_groups' are deprecated in favor of 'iscsi' and will be removed in version 2.0.0
 - fusion_tn - tenant networks are being replaced by storage endpoints ```fusion_se``` and Network Interface Groups ```fusion_nig```

 Porting Guide for v7.3.0